mmcco/bitcoindata/README.md

-concurrently](http://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf), in a much more formal and throughly executed form, by Dr. [Sarah Meiklejohn](http://cseweb.ucsd.edu/~smeiklejohn/bitcoin.html) as part of her PhD program at UC San Diego.*
+concurrently](http://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf), in a much more formal and throughly executed form, by Dr. [Sarah Meiklejohn](http://cseweb.ucsd.edu/~smeiklejohn/bitcoin.html) as part of her PhD work at UC San Diego.*

 *There are some interesting parts to this code, and the set union idea was novel.
 However, this code was written by a 19-year-old research intern with